-For the year ended December 31, 2010, the Commission's Net Cash Provided(Used) by Operating Activities and Capital Contribution was \$85,326, compared to \$(36,702) deficit in the prior year.
+For the year ended December 31, 2011, the Commission's Net Cash Provided(Used) by Operating Activities and Capital Contribution was \$(1,385), compared to \$85,326 provided in the prior year.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 The Commission operates as an enterprise fund and presents its financial statements using the accrual basis of accounting.
 As an enterprise fund, the Commission's basic financial statements include three components: Management's Discussion and Analysis, Basic Financial Statements, and Notes to the Financial Statements.